Giants and ogres are central archetypes in the fairytale cast. Though similar, they’re not exactly the same.

 In real belief from around this time, giants were thought to exist, and expected to bark like dogs.
 Some iconic giants even had the heads of dogs.
 Did you know St Christopher had a dog’s head before he was converted from paganism to Christianity?
 (Saint Christopher is the patron saint of travellers.)
 He was depicted as a kind of Anubis, the jackal-headed ferryman of lost souls, from Egypt.
 Perhaps his hallucinations were inspired by this imagery, but the sixteenth century explorer Antonio Pigafetta (c.
 1491 – c.
 1531) said he heard giants barking when he sailed past Patagonia.

-When Gulliver spoofed the long genre of travel writing, he had much to work with.
+When Gulliver spoofed the long genre of travel writing, he sure had brilliant material to work with.

 CONTEMPORARY GIANTS IN STORYTELLING